What Is Wedding Insurance & Wedding Insurance FAQs

 - Damaged wedding cake or spoiled food.

-Working with an insurance representative to create a wedding insurance policy that helps address your individual needs and budget can protect you and your loved ones against many wedding day mishaps.
+Working with an insurance representative to create a wedding insurance policy that helps address your individual needs and budget can help protect you and your loved ones against many wedding day mishaps.

 You should consider choosing a coverage level at least equal to the amount you would stand to lose if you were forced to reschedule your wedding at the last minute.
 Consider the cost of all purchases and deposits you have made for your venue, gown, wedding rings, caterers, entertainment, flowers, cake, invitations, postage and more.

-Your insurance representative can help you determine which coverages and policy limits best fit your needs and budget.
+Your insurance representative can help you determine which coverages and wedding policy limits best fit your needs and budget.

 Choosing a wedding insurance policy that helps address your coverage needs starts with choosing the right insurance company.